 Living in the Pacific Northwest means heavy rains and winds during the winter months.
 This could pose a question for some homeowners considering a metal roof due to the noise factor.
 People often worry that having a metal roof will mean that there will be a lot of extra noise from the rain.
 As long as your home is well-insulated, there shouldn’t be any extra noise from the rain hitting the roof than a standard composite roof.

 Another concern homeowners may have is cold weather.
 During cold snaps when it snow and the temperatures drop exceptionally low.
 Many people think that when there is snow and extremely cold temperatures outside, it will cause the inside of their homes to become colder.
-Again, temperature inside your home fully depends on your home’s insulation, and not the type of roofing system you have.
+Temperature inside your home fully depends on your home’s insulation, and not the type of roofing system you have.

 One benefit to having a metal roof in the snow is that snow slides off easily.
 This is due to the sleek design of metal roofs.
 This eases your worries about the snow accumulation on top of your roof.